-The IRS allows your employer to offer the tax-advantaged reimbursement accounts but has imposed several restrictions, as highlighted below:
+The IRS allows your employer to offer the tax-advantaged reimbursement accounts but has imposed several restrictions, as highlighted on the next page:

 - Use-or-lose rule.
 Each year, you must use all the money set aside in both your accounts or forfeit the money left over.
-Therefore, it is very important to plan carefully when you decide how much money you want to set aside in each account.
-Generally, amounts should be used for predictable expenses.
-For example, working parents with children in daycare usually can count on a certain level of dependent care expenses.
-Or, if you know that you need a new pair of eyeglasses or braces for your child in the coming year, you can plan to use your healthcare flexible spending account to pay for those expenses.
-Contributions from one account cannot be transferred to the other account. - Grace period.
-The city has elected to offer the IRS-allowed extension to the reimbursement deadline-known as the grace period.
+Therefore, it is very important to plan carefully when you decide how much money you want to set aside in each account. - Grace period.
+The City has elected to offer the IRS-allowed extension to the reimbursement deadline known as the grace period.
 The grace period allows you to use any money remaining in either a healthcare flexible spending account and/or dependent care reimbursement account for up to 2 1⁄2 months after the close of the plan year.
 In other words, you can receive reimbursement for qualified expenses incurred during the plan year and during the grace period.
 After that date, any money remaining in your account(s) is forfeited.
 You have 90 days after the end of the grace period to submit claims for reimbursement. - You cannot claim the same expenses as deductions on your income taxes.
 You cannot pay for services through one of these tax-advantaged accounts and also deduct the same services on your income taxes.
 In addition, if you pay for child or dependent care expenses through a dependent care reimbursement account, you cannot also take the Child and Dependent Care Tax Credit for those same expenses.
 Your maximum allowable expenses for the federal tax credit will be reduced by the amount you are reimbursed through your account.
 You are strongly encouraged to speak with your tax advisor before enrolling in either or both accounts. - You cannot make changes during the year.
 After you enroll in either or both accounts, you cannot change the amount of your payroll deduction until the next open enrollment period.
-The only exception is if you experience a change in family status.
-For more information, contact HealthTrust at 800.527.5001.

-• Reimbursement accounts affect your Social Security earnings.
+The only exception is if you experience a change in family status. - Reimbursement accounts affect your Social Security earnings.
 Finally, because you reduce your taxable income by setting aside money in either or both accounts, your Social Security earnings for the year may be reduced.
 Over time, this may reduce your Social Security benefits.
 However, the tax savings you receive now should more than make up for the difference.